Stroke Treatment

 Surgical Treatment

-Endovascular therapy is an invasive option for ischemic stroke, including mechanical thrombectomy or stenting.
-This method is suitable for patients with large vessel occlusion who do not respond well to medical treatment, allowing for direct removal of clots via catheter.
-Hemorrhagic stroke may require craniotomy to remove hematomas or aneurysm clipping to prevent rebleeding.
+Endovascular therapy is an invasive option for ischemic stroke, including mechanical thrombectomy or stent placement.
+This approach is suitable for large vessel occlusions unresponsive to medication, allowing direct removal of the clot via catheter.
+Hemorrhagic stroke may require craniotomy to evacuate hematomas or aneurysm clipping to prevent rebleeding.

 Rehabilitation Therapy

-Physical therapists design customized exercise programs to help restore strength and balance.
-Speech therapists create training for patients with aphasia, gradually restoring communication abilities through verbal practice and alternative communication tools.
-Occupational therapy teaches patients to use assistive devices, such as canes or walkers, to enhance their ability to live independently.
+Physical therapists design customized exercise programs to help restore muscle strength and balance.
+Speech therapists develop training for aphasia patients, using speech exercises and alternative communication tools to gradually recover communication abilities.
+Occupational therapy teaches patients to use assistive devices such as canes or walkers to enhance independence in daily life.

 Lifestyle Management

-Lifestyle adjustments are a core strategy for preventing secondary strokes.
-It is recommended to adopt the DASH diet, reducing high-sodium and high-fat foods while increasing whole grains and fruit and vegetable intake.
-Regular monitoring of blood pressure, blood sugar, and lipid levels is key to delaying vascular changes.
+Lifestyle modifications are key strategies for preventing secondary strokes.
+Dietary recommendations include adopting the DASH diet, reducing salt and fat intake, and increasing whole grains and vegetables.
+Regular monitoring of blood pressure, blood glucose, and lipid levels is crucial for delaying vascular disease progression.

-• Smoking cessation: Nicotine constricts blood vessels and accelerates atherosclerosis; quitting smoking can reduce the risk of recurrence by up to 50%.
+• Smoking cessation: Nicotine constricts blood vessels and accelerates atherosclerosis.
+Quitting smoking can reduce recurrence risk by up to 50%.

-• Regular exercise: Engaging in 150 minutes of moderate-intensity exercise weekly, such as brisk walking or swimming, can improve cardiovascular function.
+• Regular exercise: 150 minutes of moderate-intensity exercise per week, such as brisk walking or swimming, can improve cardiovascular health.

-• Limit alcohol: Men should limit alcohol intake to no more than 2 units per day, while women should limit to 1 unit, to avoid triggering blood pressure fluctuations.
+• Alcohol restriction: Men should limit alcohol intake to no more than 2 units per day, women to 1 unit, to prevent blood pressure fluctuations.

 Future Treatment Directions

 Gene therapy and stem cell therapy are current research hotspots.
-Stem cell transplantation aims to repair damaged brain tissue, while gene editing technology may correct genetic defects that lead to atherosclerosis.
-Additionally, artificial intelligence-assisted diagnostic systems can interpret images more accurately, helping physicians make quick decisions.
+Stem cell transplantation aims to repair damaged brain tissue, while gene editing may correct genetic defects leading to atherosclerosis.
+Additionally, AI-assisted diagnostic systems can interpret imaging more accurately, aiding rapid decision-making by physicians.

-Clinical trials for new antiplatelet medications and anticoagulants are ongoing, such as studies on dose adjustments for direct oral anticoagulants (DOACs).
-Although neuroprotectants are not yet mature, their mechanisms of inhibiting apoptosis pathways are still considered a potential breakthrough direction.
+Clinical trials for new antiplatelet and anticoagulant drugs are ongoing, such as dosage adjustments for direct oral anticoagulants (DOACs).
+Neuroprotective agents, although still in development, are viewed as potential breakthroughs by inhibiting apoptosis pathways.

 When to Consult a Specialist

-If symptoms such as unilateral limb weakness, slurred speech, or visual disturbances occur, immediate medical attention is required.
-Even if symptoms temporarily disappear, a comprehensive assessment should be conducted at a neurology clinic.
-Patients diagnosed with stroke should be followed up every 3-6 months to assess medication response and vascular status.
+If symptoms such as unilateral limb weakness, speech difficulties, or visual disturbances occur, immediate medical attention is necessary.
+Even if symptoms temporarily resolve, a comprehensive evaluation by a neurologist is recommended.
+Patients with confirmed stroke should be followed up every 3-6 months to assess medication response and vascular status.

 1. Generalized seizures or altered consciousness